dchaudh/dchaudh.github.io/_posts/2023-03-10-osfi-b15-explained.md

 Overall, financial institutions need to integrate climate risk management into their core business practices to effectively manage climate risks and contribute to a sustainable future.
 FIs can identify, assess, and manage climate risks by using a combination of quantitative and qualitative methods.
 Here are some key approaches:

-1. Data analytics: FIs need to gather and analyze historical climate data, economic data, and exposure data to identify potential risk hotspots.
+1. **Data analytics**: FIs need to gather and analyze historical climate data, economic data, and exposure data to identify potential risk hotspots.
 If FIs do not have such data, they can use third-party vendor products.
-2. Risk modeling: FIs need to create new risk models (e.g., estimate changes in loan-to-value ratio, calculate climate-risk adjusted probability of defaults) or at a minimum fine-tune their existing risk models (since the time horizon for climate risk is much larger than the traditional time horizon of one to three years) to assess the potential financial impact of climate change on their business.
+2. **Risk modeling**: FIs need to create new risk models (e.g., estimate changes in loan-to-value ratio, calculate climate-risk adjusted probability of defaults) or at a minimum fine-tune their existing risk models (since the time horizon for climate risk is much larger than the traditional time horizon of one to three years) to assess the potential financial impact of climate change on their business.
 These models need to take into account a range of factors, including historical climate data, future climate projections, and exposure data, to estimate potential losses.
-3. Scenario analysis and stress testing: Financial institutions need to perform scenario analysis to assess the potential impact of different climate scenarios on their business.
+3. **Scenario analysis and stress testing**: Financial institutions need to perform scenario analysis to assess the potential impact of different climate scenarios on their business.
 They should also include stress scenarios to assess the resilience of their business.
 Other than the standardized scenarios that would be provided by OSFI, FIs can use climate scenarios provided by organizations such as Network for Greening the Financial System (NGFS).
-4. Expert judgment: Financial institutions can also use qualitative methods, such as the opinions of industry experts, to supplement their quantitative analysis and assess the potential impact of climate change on their business.
+4. **Expert judgment**: Financial institutions can also use qualitative methods, such as the opinions of industry experts, to supplement their quantitative analysis and assess the potential impact of climate change on their business.

 Using these approaches, once FIs have established a baseline for their current performance in climate risk management, they should set and monitor measurable metrics and targets (e.g., carbon footprint, portfolio alignment with climate goals such as the Paris Agreement or national targets for emissions reduction, etc.) to drive and track progress in managing climate risks.